arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

-In this essay we will model [taxonomy](https://en.wikipedia.org/wiki/Taxonomy) on top of a relational database; and as a specific example we will try to build [Udemy's Taxonomy](https://www.udemy.com/).
+In this essay, we will model [taxonomy](https://en.wikipedia.org/wiki/Taxonomy) on top of a relational database, and as a specific example, we will try to build [Udemy's Taxonomy](https://www.udemy.com/).
 The primary focus of this essay is to understand how to design taxonomy on top of [SQL based relational DB](https://en.wikipedia.org/wiki/Relational_database), define and write queries that are computationally efficient along with deciding indexes to ensure efficiency.

 # Udemy's Taxonomy

-Udemy's Taxonomy is very simple; it features top level categories - like Software Engnieering, Arts, and Business - each category has multiple sub-categories - like Programming Languages, Databases, Sketching - and each sub-category has niche topics like - Python, Javascript, MySQL etc.
+Udemy's Taxonomy is very simple; it features top-level categories - like Software Engineering, Arts, and Business - each category has multiple sub-categories - like Programming Languages, Databases, Sketching - and each sub-category has niche topics like - Python, Javascript, MySQL, etc.

-To keep things simpler, we see that one topic can be part of just one sub-category and one sub-category can belong to one top level category.
+To keep things simpler, we see that one topic can be part of just one sub-category and one sub-category can belong to one top-level category.
 The maximum number of levels in this taxonomy is just 3.
 This kind of design is evident when we try to browse through categories on [Udemy's homepage](https://www.udemy.com/).

 ![https://user-images.githubusercontent.com/4745789/115139853-fcdbf200-a051-11eb-94f1-00382bd26db1.png](https://user-images.githubusercontent.com/4745789/115139853-fcdbf200-a051-11eb-94f1-00382bd26db1.png)

 # Database Design

-Out of intuition we can have one table for categories, one for holding subcategories and one for topics, and [foreign keys](https://en.wikipedia.org/wiki/Foreign_key) that weaves them together.
+Out of intuition, we can have one table for categories, one for holding subcategories, and one for topics, and [foreign keys](https://en.wikipedia.org/wiki/Foreign_key) that weaves them together.
 But is this the best we can come up with?
 A few issues with this design is

-- all the 3 tables will have identical schema, but still keeping data separate.
+- all the 3 tables will have an identical schema, but still keeping data separate.
 - if we were to introduce a new level, say concept that sits between sub-category and topic, we will have to create a new table to accommodate it, making this design cumbersome to future requirements.
-- what if for a few topics we want it to be a child of a category, leaving out sub-category all together; handling this while having separate tables will be very tricky.
+- what if for a few topics we want it to be a child of a category, leaving out sub-categories altogether; handling this while having separate tables will be very tricky.

-So, a better design is to have a single table called `topics` that holds categories, sub-categories and topics differentiated with a column called `type` that helps us identify what is it.
+So, a better design is to have a single table called `topics` that holds categories, sub-categories, and topics differentiated with a column called `type` that helps us identify what is it.
 The schema of this table `topics` would be

 ![https://user-images.githubusercontent.com/4745789/115140362-8260a180-a054-11eb-8820-2a830dcc025e.png](https://user-images.githubusercontent.com/4745789/115140362-8260a180-a054-11eb-8820-2a830dcc025e.png)

-Now that we have the table `topics` ready, we see how following two topics are stored
+Now that we have the table `topics` ready, we see how the following two topics are stored

 - Software Engineering > Programming Languages > Python
 - Software Engineering > Programming Languages > Javascript